scrtlabs/subgraph/README.md

 #### Create a Graph Explorer account

 Before using the hosted service, create an account in The Graph Explorer.
 You will need a Github account for that; if you don't have one, you need to create that first.
-Then, navigate to the [Graph Explorer](https://thegraph.com/explorer/), click on the 'Sign up with Github' button and complete Github's authorization flow.
+Then, navigate to the [Graph Explorer](https://thegraph.com/explorer/), click on the `Sign up with Github` button and complete Github's authorization flow.

 ### Store the access token